maxemmrich/PowerBI_Dashboard/README.md

 # PowerBI Dashboard

-For this project I downloaded a sample dataset of a bike manufacturer operating world wide.
+For this project I downloaded a sample dataset of a bike manufacturer and used SQL Server as a database.
 My goal was to create a useful dashboard for top management, allowing them to have a broad overview of international sales and business development.
 However, they should also be able to drilldown and drillthrough into more specific data about regional performances and customer views.

-**Here are my steps:**
+**These were my performed steps:**

 I started with formulating some user stories to set the goals and requirements for the project